 Children’s Best Interest

 Dr. Ferrick’s primary concern is the welfare and well-being of your children.
-Through patient, empathetic listening, and skilled behavioral management the individuals involved are guided to create collaborative decisions wherever possible.
+Through patient, empathetic listening, skilled behavioral management and guided counseling for children and teens, the individuals involved are guided to create collaborative decisions wherever possible.
 When joint decisions are unable to be resolved then a decision will be based on what is in the best interest of the children.

 My primary role as a Parenting Coordinator is to reduce the overall conflict between the parents reducing the suffering that this creates for their children.
 As a Parenting Coordinator, Dr. Ferrick assist parents in making decisions together, decreasing conflict over daily concerns that need to be addressed regarding their children.
 Resolving issues that create highly contentious custody cases which reduce the hours that attorneys spend negotiating agreements with opposing counsel, which can represent a significant cost-savings for both parents.

 Dr. Ferrick is a licensed clinical psychologist in the states of Arizona and Ohio, and a Board Certified Professional Coach with training and experience in domestic violence, child abuse, trauma, alcohol and substance abuse, depression, anxiety, psychopathology, and high conflict couples.
 In addition, she has substantial training and experience in forensic psychology.
 She brings breadth and depth of training and experience to each case.